-European Utility Week is your platform for achieving a fully integrated and interconnected electricity system and market in Europe.
 We host the environment for all key players in the smart energy ecosystem to come together and discuss European strategy to achieve a smooth transition towards a low carbon energy supply.

-This is reflected throughout the event from the exhibition, where we work with the most valuable solution providers, to addressing the key business challenges in the Summit programme.
+All of this is reflected throughout the event from the exhibition, where we work with the most valuable solution providers, to addressing the key business challenges in the Summit programme.

 The event is a business, innovation, networking and information platform and is seen by the industry as their terrain.
 They use the event as their annual meeting place to thrash out strategies and do business to help drive efficiencies in meeting their sustainable development goals.

 We are very happy with the level of primary market involvement – the way that utilities embraced the 2018 event is very rewarding.
 We also have more involvement from gas grid operators, and that reflects the way that the market is moving.